-Hydrozoans are diverse in terms of life cycle and colony and medusa morphology (Bouillon and Boero, 2000; Bouillon et al., 2006; Schuchert, 2006; Cartwright and Nawrocki, 2010; Schuchert, 2010).
+Hydrozoans are diverse in terms of life cycle and colony and medusa morphology (Bouillon and Boero, 2000; Bouillon et al., 2006; Schuchert, 2006, 2010; Cartwright and Nawrocki, 2010).
 Examples of this diversity can be found in species that are frequently studied in evolutionary developmental biology.
 In contrast to most medusozoans, we know significantly more about the maintenance of sex within Hydrozoa due to a large body of research conducted in three genera: Clytia, Hydractinia, and Hydra (Figs. 3C-G and 4).
 Hydra is a solitary freshwater hydrozoan with a life cycle that lacks a medusa stage; fertilization and embryogenesis gives rise directly to a new polyp (Figs. 3E and 4I-M).
 By contrast, Hydractinia and Clytia are colonial hydrozoans.
-Whereas many colonial hydrozoan taxa; a stolon system or a stem often interconnects these specialized zooids.
+Whereas many colonial hydrozoans consist of identical zooids, functional specialization can be observed in several hydrozoan taxa; a stolon system or a stem often interconnects these specialized zooids.
 Both Hydractinia and Clytia colonies are composed of functionally specialized zooids.
-Hydractinia colonies are sessile and harborfeeding zooids (gastrozooids) and reproductive zooids (gonozooids), among others (Figs. 3D and 4A-C).
-Hydractinia echinata colonies are described as gonochoristic; sex appears stable in the laboratory (Hauenschild, 1954; Müller, 1964).
-In contrast to Hydraand Hydractinia, the reproductive zooids of Clytia hemisphaerica colonies produce free-swimming medusae, which is the sexual stage in the life cycle (Figs. 3C and 4D-H) (Houliston et al., 2010).
-Gametes form in gonads within the medusa; medusae are usually of a single sex, and the sex is stable in adult medusae.
+Hydractinia colonies are sessile and harbor feeding zooids (gastrozooids) and reproductive zooids (gonozooids), among others (Figs. 3D and 4A-C).
+Hydractinia echinata colonies are